muratk5n/thirdwave/en/README.md

 ---

-Sea canals, if large enough, could also provide a natural border, barrier and protection.
+Canals, if large enough, could also provide a natural border, barrier and protection.
 All neighbors of Russia, build your canals now!
 If I were Kazakhstan I'd start diggin ASAP.

 ---